-2. Program specific soft core: The BoS on the recommendation of the CDC will prescribe a list of courses which are essential to obtain a specialization and the list should contain courses for a minimum credit of 50.
-The student would have to complete minimum 36 credits to become eligible for the specialization to be mentioned in the consolidated mark sheet.
+2. Professional Elective: The BoS on the recommendation of the CDC will prescribe a list of courses and the list should contain courses for a minimum credit of 50.
+The student would have to earn a minimum 36 credits.

 F5.
 M.Sc.
 Program